noaione/yuusha-shoukan-ln/sources/v13/chapter4.md

 [N-No, that’s not it...
 It’s just, errr, I could feel your breasts touching me...]

-“Ahh, that’s “on purpose”.
+“Ahh, that’s on purpose.
 I was hoping that Kaito-san would feel the desire for me.”

 [Lillywood-san, don’t you think your personality changed?!]